General Guide

 Both tools work for everyday AI file renaming and both have folder monitoring + undo.
 The decision splits cleanly:

-- If you want to pay once and never think about it again, handle RAW/HEIC, and run BYOK without an extra purchase: Zush at $10 one-time.
+• If you want to pay once and never think about it again, handle RAW/HEIC/design/iWork/audio/video, and run BYOK without a separate BYOK purchase: Zush at $38 one-time.

-- If subscription billing is how you buy software anyway, your work is mostly OCR-driven document renaming, and you need a web interface: Renamer.ai.
+• If subscription billing is how you buy software anyway, your work is mostly OCR-driven document renaming, and you need a web interface or Magic Folders: Renamer.ai.

 For the broader market view of all eight tools we tested, see Best AI File Renamers 2026 .